miigwall/Spotify-Playlist-To-Text/README.md

 Spotify Playlist to Text
 ========================

 !!!
 Spotify doesn't support applications like this anymore.
-This project is discontinued. !!!
+This project was discontinued. !!!

 Exports Spotify playlists to text (Spotify App)